ljubicicrobert/SSIMS-Flow/README.md

 The results of the feature tracking will be stored in the `%PROJECT_FOLDER\transformation%` folder.

 > **Note**: Feature tracking will not immediately produce stabilized images.
-This will be done after the two following steps have been completed.
+This will be done after the two following steps (Feature selection and Image transformation) have been completed.

 #### Feature selection